shader-slang/spec/proposals/000-cooperative-matrix-2.md

 - CoopMat<T, S, M, N, R>: Cooperative matrix type parameterized by element type, scope, dimensions, and matrix use.
   - T: The element type (e.g., float, int, half)
-  - S: The hardware scope (see CoopMatScope) over which the matrix is distributed
+  - S: The hardware scope (see MemoryScope) over which the matrix is distributed
   - M: The number of rows in the matrix
   - N: The number of columns in the matrix
   - R: The matrix use (see CoopMatMatrixUse), indicating its role in matrix operations